ddrakard/integrated-certainty-gradients/README.md

 Run the code by executing the `main.py` script in the `src` directory: `python main.py` or `python3 main.py`.

-Run the tests by executing `python3 -m unittest` from inside the `src` directory.

 ## Example

 The image below shows an example of Integrated Certainty Gradients attribution.